LESA-RPI/LESA_OccupancyUnit/README.md

 ### Bluetooth setting

-This project envisioned using BLE mesh to communicate between units
+This project envisioned using BLE mesh to communicate between units.
+Click [here](Doc/readme.txt) to learn more.

 ## Tracking Algorithm